tamedevelopers/database/README.md

     'DB_DATABASE' => '',
 ]));

-Now you have access to the CONSTANT andywhere in your app.
+Now you have access to the CONSTANT anywhere in your app.

 $db = DATABASE_CONNECT;